ZioFabry/VastAIBot/README.md

 # VastAIBot

 VastAIBot is a Python-based monitoring tool that tracks the status of your rented servers on [Vast.ai](https://vast.ai) and sends updates via Telegram.
-It provides real-time notifications about server status changes, pricing updates, and other relevant metrics.
+It provides real-time notifications about server status changes, pricing updates, and other relevant metrics stored on InfluxDB.

 ## Features

 - Monitors multiple Vast.ai accounts and their associated servers.
 - Sends real-time notifications to a Telegram chat or group.
-- Tracks server metrics such as rental status, GPU usage, pricing, and reliability.
+- Tracks server metrics such as rental status, GPU usage, pricing, and reliability on InfluxDB.
 - Logs all activities for debugging and auditing purposes.
 - Automatically restarts on failure to ensure continuous monitoring.